Depression (PDQ®)–Patient Version

 - Your moods.
 You may be asked to rate your mood on a scale.

 - Any symptoms you may have and how long the symptoms have lasted.

 - How the symptoms affect your daily life, such as your relationships, your work, and your ability to enjoy your usual activities.

 - All the medicines you are taking and other treatments you are receiving.
-Sometimes, side effects of medicines or the cancer can look like symptoms of depression.
-This is more likely during active cancer treatment or advanced cancer.
+Sometimes, side effects of medicines or the cancer seem like symptoms of depression.
+This is more likely during active cancer treatment or if you have advanced cancer.

-This information will help you and your doctor find out if you are feeling normal sadness or have a depressive disorder.
+This information will help you and your doctor find out if you are feeling normal sadness or have depression.

-Checking for depression may be repeated at times when stress increases, such as when cancer gets worse or comes back after treatment.
+Checking for depression may be repeated at times when stress increases, such as if cancer gets worse or if it comes back after treatment.

 Physical exams, mental exams, and lab tests are used to diagnose depression.